Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Results: Ionospheric Phase Structure Function

 Figure~\ref{fig:strf1d} shows the measured phase structure function along with the best-fit 1D model.
 The results follow a power-law with an index of \( \beta = 1.71 \pm 0.07 \), which is slightly steeper than the expected Kolmogorov value of $1.66$.
 This suggests that there may be additional structures in the ionosphere affecting the measurements \citep{Vanvelthoven90, Loi15}.
-The fitted diffractive scale is \( r_{\rm diff} = 6.68 \)~km, which is the distance where the phase variance reaches 1~rad\(^2\).
+We estimated the diffractive scale at 600 MHz is \( r_{\rm diff} \sim 6.68 \)~km, which is the distance where the phase variance reaches 1~rad\(^2\).

 A small diffractive scale means that the phase of the signal changes a lot across the field of view.
-When the diffractive scale is small, the signal also stays coherent for a shorter time, and this depends on the length of the baseline \citep{Vedantham15}.
+When the diffractive scale is small ($<$ 5 km), the signal also stays coherent for a shorter time, and this depends on the length of the baseline \citep{Vedantham15}.
 To correct for these fast-changing phase variations, calibration must be done in many directions and at short time intervals \citep{Gasperin19}.
 However, the number of directions and how often we can update the calibration depends on how bright the sources are and how much independent data is available \citep{Intema09, Bregman12}.
-Overall, \( r_{\rm diff} \) is a useful indicator of how stable the ionosphere is for radio imaging during the night.
+Overall, \( r_{\rm diff} \) is a useful indicator of how stable the ionosphere is for radio imaging.

-At short baseline lengths, the structure function can also flatten.
-This effect has been observed in a recent LOFAR study of 29 nights of data from the 3C196 field, and is primarily caused by a noise floor \citep{Mevius16}.
-Small calibration inaccuracies arising from an incomplete sky model or beam model errors can introduce second-order effects that are not accounted for during the clock/TEC separation process, these factors cause small but consistent variations in the estimated TEC values.

-In our uGMRT observations, we do not observe such flattening.
-However, if we assume that any potential flattening at short baselines is entirely due to uncorrelated systematics.
-This can be modelled by incorporating a constant noise term into the phase structure function, which can then be used to estimate the uncertainty in the TEC values.
-In this work, however, we restrict ourselves to a pure power-law structure function model, without any additive noise term.
+Earth rotation causes the projected baseline length and orientation of a fixed antenna pair to evolve during the scan on 3C48.
+To capture the ionospheric variation within shorter time scales we also repeated our analysis within $\sim$ 2 hour time window (\citet{Gasperin18}, Figure~\ref{fig:strfchuncked}).
+We find the power law slope is mostly similar, even though the diffractive length scale changes mostly from low to higher values, which suggest a quieter ionosphere as our observation progresses.
+A similar trend also can be seen in Figure~\ref{fig:dtec_base}, where the variation in $\delta {\rm TEC}$ values are more rapid towards the start of the observation.
+Together, these plots provide insights into how the ionospheric irregularities evolve across Band-4 frequencies.